deepaksood619/deepaksood619.github.io/docs/psychology/life-relationship-people.md

 - Take a few hours of blank time for thinking about yourself and always see the bigger picture on why you are doing what you do
 - Sleep and play are as important as work
 - Be ruthless in cutting away things that aren't essential
-- Say "no" to nonessential tasks and plan the essential ones carefully (How will i know when i have reached my goal)
+- Say "no" to nonessential tasks and plan the essential ones carefully (How will I know when I have reached my goal)
 - Stop doing unncessary things by withdrawing from failure and setting boundaries (Admit errors and mistakes and let go)
 - Keeping on top of what's important requires that you eliminate what slows you down and elminate it.
 - Always take 50% of buffer time that you have expected a work to take